China charges Bo Xilai with corruption, paves way for trial

 His brash self-promotion irked some leaders.
 But his populist ways and crime clean-up were welcomed by many of Chongqing's 30 million residents, as well as others who hoped that Bo could take his leftist-shaded policies nationwide.

-Bo has been accused of receiving more than 20 million yuan ($3.26 million) in bribes and embezzling another 5 million yuan, Hong Kong's South China Morning Post reported on Wednesday.
+Bo has been accused of receiving more than 20 million yuan (2.13 million pounds) in bribes and embezzling another 5 million yuan, Hong Kong's South China Morning Post reported on Wednesday.
 That is about a third of the amount the government accused former railways minister, Liu Zhijun, of accepting in bribes.
 Liu was given a suspended death sentence this month.

 (Additional reporting by Sui-Lee Wee, Hui Li, Ben Blanchard, Lucy Hornby and Reuters Television in BEIJING and Greg Torode in HONG KONG; Writing by Sui-Lee Wee; Editing by Raju Gopalakrishnan and Robert Birsel)